GbOffice/build_tools/develop/README.md

 To get additional functionality and branding you need to connect a branding folder, additional addon folders and pass command line arguments

-For example run with `onlyoffice` branding and addons:`sdkjs-forms`, `sdkjs-ooxml`, `web-apps-mobile`
+For example run with `gboffice` branding and addons:`sdkjs-forms`, `sdkjs-ooxml`, `web-apps-mobile`

 ### docker run on Windows (PowerShell) with branding